 "Based on the fact that she told mom, she told dad, I think it leads a little more to her credibility," Gonzales said.

-Health care workers at Childhaven did an examination on the child and police interviewed
+Health care workers at Childhaven did an examination on the child and police interviewed her and her brother.

 There was no physical evidence to the assault, but Gonzales noted in his police report that both children have very strong vocabularies for their ages and described the assault in detail.